adriankumar/BAP-Computer-Vision-/README.md

 Jacob - [Linkedin](https://www.linkedin.com/in/jacob-bayne-02835a277?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3B3ThAKzUJR7S5ulri5DFnEw%3D%3D)

-You can view the video of how this code actually translates to movement in the mechanical hand [here](https://drive.google.com/drive/folders/1-24nlewgdvUrevBZ6LZN-M61UWab__Bv?usp=sharing):
+You can view the video of how this code actually translates to movement in the mechanical hand [here](https://drive.google.com/drive/folders/1-24nlewgdvUrevBZ6LZN-M61UWab__Bv?usp=sharing) as trying out this code is simply the interface for the computer vision component.

 # How to use: